AthuSaid/vinkla.github.io/_posts/2016-12-09-testing-github-pages.md

 image: https://img.shields.io/travis/vinkla/vinkla.github.io/master.svg?style=flat
 ---

 This site is built with [GitHub Pages](https://pages.github.com).
-Did you know you can easily test your GitHub Pages with [Travis](https://travis-ci.org)?
+Did you know you can test your GitHub Pages with [Travis](https://travis-ci.org)?
 In this article I'll describe how to test if your Jekyll site with Travis.

 First of, if you're running you GitHub page with Jekyll you should have a `Gemfile` which looks similar to the snippet below.